- 1 First: Satan and Iblis

 Satan knows that his actions warrant him an eternal punishment in Jahannam (Hell), but as long as he fills it with multitudes of people as well, who will share with him his fate, he is fine.
 Allah thus reminds man: “Verily Satan is an enemy to you, so treat him as an enemy.
 He only invites his adherents (his party) that they may become the dwellers of the blazing Fire” (Fatir, 6).

 Fifth: Satan’s few strengths and many weaknesses

 As far as people are concerned, Satan is neither weak nor strong.
 His condition is determined by the people themselves.
 Concerning believers, Satan is weak and cannot do much.
 The stronger one’s faith and piety, the weaker Satan becomes.
-Everything believers do is the antidote to Satan’s trickeries.
+Everything believers do is the antidote to Satan’s trickery.
 He is powerless and desperate.
-He is a lost case.
+He is a lost cause.

 Believers are furthermore in control of Satan.
 They do not worry about him, but about how to keep him at bay by intensifying their devotion and worship.
 By taking care of themselves, believers know that they take care of Satan and of everything that can be associated with him.

 Allah confirms: “Feeble indeed is the cunning of Satan” (al-Nisa’, 76).

 Allah assured Satan that he will have no authority whatsoever over His servants, “except the erring ones who follow you” (al-Hijr, 42).
 Satan acknowledged that by saying: “By Your might, I will surely mislead them all, except, among them, Your chosen (sincere and purified) servants” (Sad, 82-83).